 - boarders have after-school access to the Aquatic Centre, Library, Performing Arts Centre, Art Studios and many sporting facilities

 - is located in Burwood, east of Melbourne's CBD.
-The no 75 tram stops outside the campus gate with routes to the city and buses operate to Box Hill and Chadstone Shopping Centre
+The tram stop is conveniently located outside the campus gate with routes to the city and buses operate to Box Hill and Chadstone Shopping Centre

 - has friendly staff on duty 7 days a week, 24 hours a day during school term

-- has individually controlled heating to all rooms with air-conditioning in most other rooms
+- has efficient, individually controlled heating and cooling in all rooms

-- includes common lounges and recreation rooms with TV, DVD, multimedia projector for movie nights, pianos, microwave ovens, toasters, table tennis, snooker, workout treadmill, soccer table, music practice rooms and mountain bikes available for student use
+- includes common lounges and recreation rooms with TVs, DVD players, multimedia projector for movie nights, pianos, microwave ovens, toasters, table tennis tables, workout treadmill, music practice rooms and mountain bikes

 - provides fully catered breakfast, morning tea, lunch, afternoon tea, dinner, supper

-- has a laundry with washing machines, dryers and irons for students to wash their own personal items
+- has laundries with washing machines, dryers and irons for students to wash their own personal items

 Our Boarding House is modern and spacious, with Wi-Fi throughout.
-Girls in Years 7 to 10 share two and four bedroom suites and as they get older and develop their independence, girls enjoy their own individual bedrooms in Years 11 and 12.
+Girls in Years 7 to 10 share rooms with other students and as they get older and develop their independence, enjoy their own individual bedrooms in Years 11 and 12.
 The atmosphere is relaxed and friendly, with routines and structures in place to assist the girls to settle in and maintain a healthy balance between life and study; work and play

 Your daughter will soon feel at home in our secure and COVID-safe Boarding House and will develop deep friendships both with boarders and day girls.
 She will be part of an outstanding wholistic learning environment while living in a happy and nurturing “home away from home.”
 Through the endless opportunities provided by one of Australia’s leading independent girls’ schools, she will blossom and grow into a confident, resilient young woman with life-long friendships, ready to take on the challenges of living and working in the global marketplace.